c0d-0x/Cruxpass-Password-manager/README.md

 This project is currently under development.
 Future plans include:

-- Support for multiple password databases [-]
+- Support for multiple password databases
-- Integration with other password management tools [-]
+- Integration with other password management tools
-- integration with sqllight for password storage
+- Integration with sqllight for password storage
-- copy password to clipboad and autofills
+- Copy password to clipboad on generation